 It is in those smaller towns where Swiss identity is kept alive.

-But apart from flagship Swiss destinations such as Geneva, Montreux or Zürich with their own "must see" highlights, most smaller Swiss towns do not have a particular USP of their own.
+But apart from flagship Swiss destinations such as Geneva, Montreux or Zürich with their own "must-see" highlights, most smaller Swiss towns do not have a particular USP of their own.
 For me, the main reason to visit places like Guarda or Vevey is to veer off the beaten track.
-With camera in hand, I enjoy being the only Instagramer around for once...
+With the camera in hand, I enjoy being the only Instagramer around for once...

 The Lower Engadine valley is home to many charming towns.
 Located at the foot of an ancient ruin, Ardez caught our attention when we drove past the narrow cobblestone street on the way to Hotel Paradies.
 We got out of the car and could not believe the beauty in front of us.
 Each house is a piece of art in itself, from the architecture to the paintings and the neatly fitted flower pots.

 Why you should visit: Ardez and the next town on this list, Guarda, are neighbors.
 Both are equally charming, but Ardez has some truly unique wall murals and centuries’ old wooden doors.

 Most Swiss know the story of Schellen-Ursli, the boy who needs to find a big bell in order to lead the way during the spring processions.
 But many are unaware that the illustrator, Alois Carigiet, has used the town of Guarda as a source of inspiration.

 Why you should visit: Guarda is as cute as can be and will delight even those who have never heard of Schellen-Ursli.
 Everyone else, especially families, will be happy to know that there is a museum and a marked trail dedicated to the storybook.